UFC 298 card in full as Volkanovski defends title against Topuria

 Here’s all you need to know as Alexander Volkanovski defends his featherweight title against Ilia Topuria

-The men’s featherweight title will be on the line in the main event of UFC 298 next weekend, as Alexander Volkanovski defends the belt against Ilia Topuria.
+The men’s featherweight title will be on the line in the main event of UFC 298 this weekend, as Alexander Volkanovski defends the belt against Ilia Topuria.

 Volkanovski is seeking a sixth successful title defence, having stopped Yair Rodriguez in July, though the Australian suffered defeats at lightweight either side of that victory.